Liz Cheney clings to GOP post as Trump endorses replacement

 The turmoil also raised questions about whether the price for political survival in the party entails standing by a former president who keeps up his false narrative about a fraudulent 2020 election and whose supporters stormed the Capitol just four months ago in an attempt to disrupt the formal certification of Joe Biden's victory.

+Cheney, in the Post, agreed with Democrats that a bipartisan investigation should focus solely on the riot and not on disturbances at some of last summer's racial justice protests.
+In an apparent reference to her own situation, she said she would defend "basic principles" of democracy, "no matter what the short-term political consequences might be."

+Dozens of state and local officials and judges from both parties have found no evidence to support Trump's assertions that he was cheated out of an election victory.

-President Biden told reporters at the White House that the GOP is in the throes of a "significant sort of mini revolution" and said the country needs two healthy political parties.
+President Biden told reporters at the White House that the GOP is in the throes of a "significant sort of mini revolution."

-"I think Republicans are further away from trying to figure out who they are and what they stand for than I thought they would be at this point," he said.
+He added, "I think Republicans are further away from trying to figure out who they are and what they stand for than I thought they would be at this point."

 Cheney, a daughter of Dick Cheney, who was George W. Bush's vice president and before that a Wyoming congressman, seemed to have almost unlimited potential until this year.
 Her career began listing after she was among just 10 House Republicans to back Trump's impeachment for inciting supporters to attack the Capitol on Jan.
 6, when five died.

-She has refused to back down on her criticism under heavy pressure from party leaders who've aggressively stood by Trump, despite his false claims.
-Dozens of state and local officials and judges from both parties have found no evidence to support his assertions.

-Combined with a morning endorsement from No. 2 House Republican leader Steve Scalise of Louisiana and tacit support from House Minority Leader Kevin McCarthy of California, the momentum behind Stefanik's ascension was beginning to seem unstoppable.
+Combined with a morning endorsement from No. 2 House Republican leader Steve Scalise of Louisiana and tacit backing from McCarthy, the momentum behind Stefanik's ascension was beginning to seem unstoppable.

 Stefanik, who represents a mammoth upstate New York district, began her House career in 2015 as a moderate Republican.